NUVR/nuvr.github.io/README.md

 ## Contributing

-The default branch is the `dev` branch since we are limited to GitHub Pages deploys on the [master](https://github.com/NUVR/nuvr.github.io/tree/master) branch.
-There is a CircleCI configuration that will automatically grab commits from this branch to deploy onto master.
-All other branches will be ignored.
+The default branch is the `dev` branch.
+Builds will automatically be published upon a commit to this branch per the `publish` job in our GitHub workflow.